 Meta-Philosophy (of Mind)

-What is consciousness?
+What is the ontological status of consciousness?
 How, and in what ways, does (or should) emerging work in the science of consciousness constrain philosophical answers to this question?
 What would a good philosophical answer to this question look like - and why?

-My MPhil thesis at King's College London addresses these questions.
-You can find a series of short blog posts on the main ideas of this thesis here.
+My MPhil thesis at King's College London addressed these questions.
+You can find a series of short blog posts on the main ideas of this thesis here (click the blog tab above).
 The main idea is that the science of consciousness is itself ontologically loaded and constrains philosophical theories of consciousness more than is typically assumed.
-This follows, I argue, if one views philosophy of mind as a process of inference to the best explanation.
+This follows, I argue, if one views the philosophy and metaphysics of mind as a process of inference to the best explanation.

 I have broader interests in epistemology, meta-epistemology and the ethics of belief.
 I currently have a draft paper on meta-epistemology, on which I gave a talk last year at the London Graduate Conference.In this paper, I argue that the claim that knowledge must come first in epistemology is best explained in terms of the claim that knowledge is a natural kind.
 I explain the key ideas of this in series of blog posts which can be found here.
 Please get in touch if you would like a copy of a draft.